Refer a Patient

 Finally, read all information related to billing and payments, if applicable, and ensure that you’re comfortable with it.
 Find out from your health insurer if there will be any co-payments or deductibles so that you can prepare yourself.
 For example, some medicines or procedures may require co-payments.
 Ask about resources to help find financial aid when necessary.

 There isn’t one right hospice for everyone: a hospice provider is only right for the situation if it fits your family’s and your loved one’s own specific requirements.
-Meet with several hospice providers near you and interview them extensively, and then discuss with family members to settle on the option most suitable for your needs.
+As you work to find hospice care, meet with several hospice providers near you and interview them extensively, and then discuss with family members to settle on the option most suitable for your needs.
 This is an important decision, but once you find the provider you feel most comfortable with, it will have been worth it.

 When is it time to call hospice?
 Get a free eligibility guide now.